dntks/easyLUT/README.md

 When calling with bitmap, the LUTFilter object will have a reference to the bitmap object, but it won't load the bitmap every time you use it.

-It's highly recommended to explicity specify the color axes using `withColorAxes()` to unexpected results.
+It's highly recommended to explicitly specify the color axes using `withColorAxes()` to avoid unexpected results.
 CLUTs are typically `CoordinateToColor.Type.RGB_TO_XYZ`.

 Full usage: